What is asthma?

 Asthma is a chronic inflammatory disease of the airways (bronchi).
 Bronchi generally allow for the passage of air in and out of the lungs.
 In asthma, these airways develop hypersensitivity, inflammation, and narrowing.
 This causes difficulty in breathing.
 In the United States, approximately 26 million adults and 7 million children are affected by asthma.

-Asthma can be classified into four types based on the severity of the disease, which includes:
+Asthma can be classified into four types based on the severity of the disease:

 Mild intermittent asthma